valmadrid/Adopt-Dont-Shop/README.md

 <img src="https://www.petfinder.my/images/logo-575x100.png" />

 # Helping Rehome Our Pets
 *Petfinder.my is a Malaysian website that hosts pet listings for adoption and for sale.
 It also educates the public on how to manage their pets responsibly.
-It is also used as a venue for animal welfare advocates.*
+It also provides venue for animal welfare advocates.*

 ### Summary
 This project aims to help shelters, rescuers and owners rehome their pets faster.
 A classifier model was developed to predict pet adoption rate.
 Extreme Gradient Boosting (XGBoost) gave the highest accuracy and quadratic Cohen's kappa<sup>1</sup>  scores (42% and 36%, respectively) among all the classifiers and ensemble methods that were used.
 Enhancements were recommended for Petfinder.my to help boost the adoptability of the pets.